Wally Gator: Home media

 Episodes of Wally Gator were released on VHS many times.
-A DVD set release of the complete series was originally announced for 2006 from Warner Bros. for the Hanna-Barbera Classics Collection but was later canceled due to the poor condition of the masters and was delayed.
+A DVD set release of the complete series was originally announced for 2006 from Warner Bros. for the Hanna-Barbera Classic Collection but was later canceled due to the poor condition of the masters and was delayed.
 In 2006, a Warner spokesperson said of the DVDs: "They were pulled because significant remastering work needed to be researched.
 We are exploring adding them back to the schedule next year."
-The first episode is available on the DVD set Saturday Morning Cartoons 1960's Vol. 2.
-The show was released on iTunes video in 2017 as part of Hanna-Barbera's 60th anniversary and was released on a made to order DVD set from Warner Archive on June 25, 2019.
+The first episode is available on the DVD set “Saturday Morning Cartoons 1960s Vol. 2”.
+The show was released on iTunes video in 2017 as part of Hanna-Barbera's 60th anniversary and was released on a made-to-order DVD set from Warner Archive on June 25, 2019.
+It will also release on Blu-ray by Warner Archive on December 16, 2025.